pwalig/mini-RTS-server/README.md

 # Comunicating with server

+Communication happens via TCP protocol.
+Messages are separated by `\n` character.
 Each message must start with one byte that designates the type of the message.
 Some messages consist of only type character others contain more data.

 ## Message types